Traffic Modeling with SUMO: a Tutorial: Introduction

 \section{Introduction}

 The concept of Smart Transportation has become more predominant over the past decade, encompassing innovative methods for the reduction of traffic congestion, traffic accidents, and air pollution, all of which engender excessive costs to society and impact the general well-being of citizens.
 This is necessary because of the increasing number of vehicles in urban environments.
-Although the awareness of city governments about sustainable mobility, such as investing in the design and development of mass transportation systems to reduce CO$_2$ emissions, still the considerable number of vehicles makes it necessary to analyze and implement policies for urban infrastructure management to optimally convey traffic and avoid congestion and the consequent air pollution.
+Although the awareness of city governments about sustainable mobility, such as investing in the design and development of mass transportation systems to reduce CO$_2$ emissions, still the high number of vehicles makes it necessary to analyze and implement policies for urban infrastructure management to optimally convey traffic and avoid congestion and the consequent air pollution.
+On the one hand, the impact of the control strategies on road infrastructures is not observable until they are deployed in the real world~\cite {KUSIC2023101858}.
+On the other hand, testing control strategies in real-life settings are expensive, risky, and often unfeasible~\cite{argota_sanchez_vaquerizo_2021}.
+In this context, urban traffic simulation models have become an indispensable asset, providing an \textit{in-silico} environment where it is possible to design and assess alternative control strategies before the deployment.
+In this context, urban traffic simulation models have become an indispensable asset: these tools provide a lens through which it is possible to analyse control strategies \textit{in silico}.
+They rely on computational models to test these strategies before deploying them in the real world.

-Traffic simulators are a pertinent tool in transportation process optimization for designing new and reconstructing existing road infrastructure facilities.
-Traffic simulations are being increasingly used as transportation systems have become more complex and congested.
-Traffic simulators allow modelling a digital version of a city, creating a working model of traffic (transport simulation), corresponding to the real movement on highways.
-In simple words, the modeling of traffic flows is a dynamic computer system with virtual movement of cars on the road, which enables tracking all the problems that arise and making decisions to solve them.
-Some of the advantage of traffic simulators are detailed as follows~\cite{dorokhin_traffic_2020}: